 This program may lead to licensure.

-The EDL Doctoral Program seeks K-12 and Community College-Higher Education leaders who are willing to move education forward through the application of new competencies, strategies, communications, collaborations, advocacy, and professionalism.
+The EDL Doctoral Program seeks K-12 leaders who are willing to move education forward through the application of new competencies, strategies, communications, collaborations, advocacy, and professionalism.
 Leaders today must understand and practice leadership within diverse fluid contexts that include cultural, social, political, environmental, technological, and global borders.
 This doctorate for practicing professionals provides courses within a leadership development program that integrates educational and professional foundations, leadership principles, professional ethics, and development of a research agenda that evolves from issue-focused and problem-based experiences and goals.